 1. Treat people with love

-Don’t resist them.
-(What you resist, not only does it persist, but it also grows in size, as Carl G. Jung once noted.)
+“What you resist, not only does it persist, but it also grows in size.” ~ Carl G. Jung

 2. Treat people with dignity and respect

 Be an example for others.
-Treat everyone with the dignity and respect each Human Being deserves to be treated, even if these people behave NOTHING like a Human Being.
-And never respond to darkness with more darkness.
+Treat everyone with the dignity and respect each human being deserves to be treated, even if they might behave nothing like a human being is meant to behave.
+Since you know better, you can do better.

 3. Never go down at their level